Binary Search Tree in Action (In-order)

 Note: This question is the same as 1038: https://leetcode.com/problems/binary-search-tree-to-greater-sum-tree/

-The problem should be easy to understand.
-For example, for the node 5 in the diagram, when converted to a greater tree, the nodes greater than 5 are 6, 7, and 8.
-Adding 5 itself, the value of this node in the greater tree should be 5+6+7+8=26.
+The problem is easy to understand.
+For example, look at node 5 in the picture.
+To convert to a greater tree, you need to add all nodes greater than 5, which are 6, 7, and 8, plus 5 itself.
+So, the value of this node in the greater tree should be 5+6+7+8=26.

-We need to convert the BST into a greater tree.
+We need to convert a BST to a greater tree.
 The function signature is as follows:

 TreeNode convertBST(TreeNode root)